vallabhpatil777/Basic-Post-App-React-Reduxtoolkit/README.md

 <li>PostList Component: Fetched posts from the Redux store and displayed posts in a responsive grid layout using Material-UI components.</li>
 <li>AddPostForm Component: A form to allow users to add new posts.
 Showed a success Snackbar(Material-UI component) on successful post submission.</li>
 </ul>

 8. Styling is done using Material-UI components.
 Added hover and transition effects for better UI experience.

+9. Error management is done by handling errors in API calls using createAsyncThunk.
+And stored error messages in the Redux state (error field in postSlice).
+Appropriately displayed error messages in case where status is failed.

 ### Assumptions :